modem is hot

 Modems can warm up to 98 degrees Fahrenheit, which is normal.

-However, when the temperature goes above this, your modem may get damaged.
+However, when the temperature goes above that, your modem may get damaged.

 You can use a smart thermometer to measure its temperature or get an expert to install remote monitoring (RMON) configurations in SNMP.